-Can I claim compensation if no one has been convicted of the crime?
+Can I make an injury claim if no one was convicted of the crime?

-If you are injured in a criminal attack it can still be possible make a claim for compensation even if nobody is convicted of the crime
+If you are injured in a criminal attack, you should be able to claim compensation, even if no one is convicted of the crime.

 The only conditions for making a claim are that:

-- you are the blameless victim of a crime
+- you are the blameless victim of a crime, and;

 - you suffered personal injury as a result.

-Personal injury includes serious physical injuries such as broken bones as well as the psychological trauma you may experience after being involved in such an event.
+A personal injury could include serious physical injuries, such as broken bones, as well as the psychological trauma you may experience after being involved in such an event.
 The scheme does not cover minor physical injuries such as cuts and bruises.

 How much compensation will I receive?